Page Designer

 To implement page types and component types, you must include a meta definition file and a script file for each page type and component type in a custom cartridge.

-Each page type and component type requires a JSON meta defintion file.
-A meta definition file for a page type describes the regions of the page where a merchant can place components.
-A meta defintion file for a component type describes the attributes that a merchant defines when using the component type and can also define regions within the component type.
+Each page type and component type requires a JSON meta definition file.
+For page types, the file describes regions where merchants can place components.
+For component types, the file describes merchant-configurable attributes and can also define regions.

 Put the meta definition file in one of the following directories of the custom cartridge, or any arbitrary subdirectory within these directories:

 The meta definition file name can include only alphanumeric or underscore characters.
-If you put the meta definition file into a subdirectory within the /experience/pages or /experience/components directories, the names of the levels in the subdirectory must also use only alphanumeric or underscore characters.
+If you use a subdirectory within /experience/pages or /experience/components, subdirectory names must also use only alphanumeric or underscore characters.

 To view schema files that describe the JSON formatting for the meta definition file, see Page Designer JSON Schemas.